fommil/fpmortals/manuscript/wip.md

 A> requires an immortal being to debug implicit resolution problems, and is not A> compatible with IDEs such as IntelliJ.

-To install shapeless, add the following to `build.sbt`
+To install Shapeless, add the following to `build.sbt`

 {lang="text"}
 ~~~~~~~~
   libraryDependencies += "com.chuusai" %% "shapeless" % "2.3.3"
 ~~~~~~~~

-At the core of shapeless are the `HList` and `Coproduct` data types
+At the core of Shapeless are the `HList` and `Coproduct` data types

 {lang="text"}
 ~~~~~~~~